Ahzyuan/Python-package-template-/README.md

 1. [`.github/CONTRIBUTING.md`](.github/CONTRIBUTING.md) : guide other to make contribution to your project.
 To change it, refer to [link](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors).

 2. [`.github/ISSUE_TEMPLATE`](.github/ISSUE_TEMPLATE) : standardize the format of `issue` reporting.
 Composed of
-    > Tips: Open the [`Issue page`](https://github.com/Ahzyuan/Python-package-template/issues/new/choose) to see what the template looks like.

     - [`bug_report.yml`](.github/ISSUE_TEMPLATE/bug_report.yml): template for reporting bugs.
     - [`feature_request.yml`](.github/ISSUE_TEMPLATE/feature_request.yml): template for requesting new features.
     - [`config.yml`](.github/ISSUE_TEMPLATE/config.yml): A selector for templates that restricts issue initiation without templates.

+    > 💡 Tips
+    > • Open the [`Issue page`](https://github.com/Ahzyuan/Python-package-template/issues/new/choose) in this repo,to see what the template looks like.
-    If you are to change it, refer to [link1](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository), [link2](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-issue-forms) and [link3](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-githubs-form-schema).
+    > • If you are to change it, refer to [link1](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository), [link2](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-issue-forms) and [link3](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-githubs-form-schema).

 3. [`.github/PULL_REQUEST_TEMPLATE.md`](.github/PULL_REQUEST_TEMPLATE.md) : standardize the format of `Pull Request`.
 To change it, refer to [link](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository).